Published: May 13, 2021 | Last Updated: September 3, 2024

 Typical thriller tropes include:

-To differentiate genres, it’s helpful to look at distinctive features such as tropes.
+It’s helpful to look at distinctive features, such as tropes, to differentiate genres.
 Some tropes are codified and turned into conventions and cliches for a particular genre, but they can also overlap.
 Fx, you can find people trapped in a locked room and sociopathic killers in both horror and thrillers.

 So if you want to get closer to the core of each genre, I find it useful to look at the emotional basis of each genre.
 Tropes, story beats, and themes are easily switched out for others.
 But the emotional impact remains the same.

-So let’s look at what human emotions each genre is trying to manipulate as we’re yanked around at the edge of our seats.
+So, let’s examine what human emotions each genre tries to manipulate as we’re yanked to the edge of our seats.

 Differentiating fear in movies